 Need a boiler repair?

-If you're hearing a noise that resembles a kettle boiling, the limescale or sludge may have built up on your boiler's heat exchanger and this is called kettling.
-Having these deposits build up in your boiler can restrict the flow of water within the heat exchanger.
-The water can then overheat, causing it to steam and boil like in a kettle.
+If you're hearing a noise that resembles a kettle boiling then limescale, sludge or debris might have built-up on your boiler's heat exchanger, which is known as ‘kettling’.
+This buildup restricts the flow of water within the heat exchanger, causing the water to overheat, steam and make sounds similar to a kettle.

 In the table below, we've listed the most common boiler problems and what might be causing them.
 Take a look to know if you'll be needing an engineer or not.